mattiasnordqvist/DotNetThoughts/Results/ReadMe.md

 }
 ```

-To get rid of the declaration of a, you can elevate it to a successful Result with `Return`
+To get rid of the declaration of a, you can elevate it to a successful Result with `Return`.

 ```csharp